department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointment-reminders/appointments-notifications-research-plan-survey-1-(travel, pre-check-in, AVS).md

 1. Have you been to a VA healthcare facility for a medical appointment in the last 12 months?
    	- Yes *(go onto question 2)*
    	- No *(disqualify)*
 2. How often, if at all, have you used My HealtheVet, in the past 6 months?
+(Kristen: Let's talk about if Question 2 and 3 are required.)
    	- Never used it * (disqualify)
    	- 1-2 times in the past 6 months (disqualify)
    	- 2-3 times a month in the past 6 months (go onto question 3)